aissam-out/chatbot/whatsapp/README.md

 **4.** Create a new [Heroku account](https://signup.heroku.com) if you don't have one.
 Then download Heroku [Command Line Interface (CLI)](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) which makes it easy to create and manage your Heroku apps directly from the terminal.

-**5.** Connect to your Heroku account from your virtual environment using `heroku login` then you will be forwarded to a web-based inteface to complete the authentication.
+**5.** Connect to your Heroku account from your virtual environment using `heroku login` then you will be forwarded to a web-based inteface in the browser to complete the authentication phase.

 ## Advanced chatbots